 In order to apply for the Skilled Worker visa, you must have a job offer and a certificate of sponsorship from a UK employer with a valid sponsor licence.
 There are many occupations under the Shortage Occupation List which makes it easier to gain enough points.
-Processing times for migrant applicants applying from overseas should be much reduced under the new points-based system in many cases, as obtaining a Defined Certificate of Sponsorship can in some cases take only about a day.
-Under the previous Tier 2 General visa system in many cases it took weeks or about a month to obtain a Certificate of Sponsorship under the previous quota system, to employ someone living abroad.
-However, under the new system, the Home Office may raise further queries before issuing a CoS, which could delay issuance by some weeks.
+Processing times for migrant applicants applying from overseas may be faster under the new points-based system in many cases, as obtaining a Defined Certificate of Sponsorship can in some cases take only about a day.
+Under the previous Tier 2 General visa system there were monthly meeting to decide on issuance of certificates of sponsorship, and in many cases it took weeks or about a month to obtain a Certificate of Sponsorship, to employ someone living abroad.
+However, under the new system, the Home Office may still raise further queries before issuing a CoS, which could delay issuance by some weeks.

 The Tier 1 General Visa Category for independent skilled immigration to the UK without a job has not been available for new applicants since April 2011.
 Therefore for many skilled workers, the only option is the Skilled Worker visa category, Intra-Company Transfer visa or in a small number of cases the Global Talent visa, which is similar to the previous Tier 1 Exceptional Talent visa.
 In some cases, if a company is sending a senior employee to set up a new office in the UK the Sole Representative of an Overseas Business visa category may be worth considering.

-You can apply for entry for up to 5 years initially if you apply as an "experienced worker".
-There is actually no maximum period of time under the Skilled Worker visa category.
+Many people apply for entry for up to 5 years initially as an "experienced worker".
+You can apply for any period that you wish to, and there is actually no maximum period of time permitted under the Skilled Worker visa category.
 Most people will probably apply for indefinite leave to remain towards the end of five years in the UK.
 If the Skilled Worker visa was originally for a shorter period of time than five years, then an application for an extension will need to be made, and then towards the end of five years you can apply for indefinite leave to remain.
-The salary rate of £25,600 per annum, or the going rate, whichever is higher, will in many cases need to be paid.
+The salary rate of £25,600 per annum, or the going rate, whichever is higher, will in many cases need to be paid to be able to apply for indefinite leave to remain.
 If you have a relevant PhD or come under the Shortage Occupation List a lower salary can be paid.
-Further details in the Skilled Worker points system.
+Further details in the Skilled Worker visa points system.

 If you apply for a Skilled Worker visa under the lower new entrant salary rate if you are under 26 years of age, a student visa holder already in the UK, or in a few other circumstances, the maximum initial period you can apply for is four years.
 The salary rate of £20,480 per annum, or 70% of the going rate, whichever is higher, will need to be paid.
 Towards the end of four years under the new entrant rate, you will need to meet the points requirement to extend your Skilled Worker visa.

-In many cases, the Skilled Worker sponsor licence employer will guarantee maintenance, which will meet this requirement.
+In many cases, the Skilled Worker sponsor licence employer will certify maintenance for both the Skilled Worker and family members, which will meet the financial requirement.
+The employer is liable for a maximum of £1,270 for the first month of employment.
 Most employers are "A rated" and are allowed to do this.
 Alternatively, Skilled Worker visa applicants as well as Intra-company transfer visa applicants must show that they have funds of at least £1,270, and have had this money continuously for a 28 day period ending no more than 31 days before the date of the Skilled Worker visa application

 The job stated on a certificate of sponsorship must pay the required salary and meet the points requirement: